kae3g/aws-eks-alpine-nix/REPOSITORY_REWRITE.md

 understandable.*

 ## File 3: siege/README.md
-# SIEGE: Software for Integer Execution of Garden Expressions
+# 🌙 A Digital Garden of Infinite Possibilities
 ## Mathematical Infrastructure Modeling

 ## What is SIEGE?